Lie group valued Koopman eigenfunctions: Dynamical systems

 \paragraph{The exponential map.} We will now consider a special class of flows on the Lie group, which is based on the \emph{exponential map} of a Lie group.
 This map, denoted as $\exp:\LieA\to \LieG$ , is one of the features of Lie groups which distinguishes it from ordinary manifolds or topological groups.
-It provides the connection between the Lie algebra structure of $\LieA$ and the manifold properties of $\LieG$.
-There are many equivalent ways to define the exponential map, the one that will be used here is the following : let $v\in \LieA$ be fixed, then there is a vector field $W$ defined as $W(g)$ = $\Trans{g}_*|_e v$. $W$ induces a flow $\Phi^t_V$ on $\LieG$, and $\exp(tv)$ is defined to be the point $\Phi^t_W e$.
-In particular, $\exp(v)$ := $\Phi^1_V e$.
-It has the following additional properties. \begin{enumerate}[(i)] \item The vector field $W$ is a translation invariant vector field . \item The exponential map $\exp$ maps $0$ into $e$ and is a local diffeomorphism at $0$. \item For every $t\in\real$ and $\omega\in\LieA$, the map $\exp^t_\omega : \LieG\to\LieG$ defined as $z\mapsto z e^{t\omega}$ is a diffeomorphism. \item Moreover, $t\mapsto \exp^t_\omega$ is a flow on $\LieG$. \end{enumerate}
+It provides the connection between the Lie algebra structure of $\LieA$ and the manifold properties of $\LieG$, ]black{although we do not explicitly employ the Lie brackets}.
+There are many equivalent ways to define the exponential map, the one that will be used here is the following : let $\omega \in \LieA$ be fixed, then there is a vector field $W$ defined as $W(g)$ = $\Trans{g}_*|_e \omega$. $W$ induces a flow $\Phi^t_W$ on $\LieG$, and $\exp(t\omega)$ is defined to be the point $\Phi^t_W e$.
+In particular, $\exp(\omega)$ := $\Phi^1_W e$.
+It has the following additional properties. \begin{enumerate}[(i)] \item The vector field $W$ is a translation invariant vector field . \item The exponential map $\exp$ maps $0$ into $e$ and is a local diffeomorphism at $0$. \item For every $t\in\real$ and $\omega\in\LieA$, the map $\exp^t_\omega : \LieG\to\LieG$ defined as $z\mapsto z \exp \paran{t\omega}$ is a diffeomorphism. \item Moreover, $t\mapsto \exp^t_\omega$ is a flow on $\LieG$. \end{enumerate} Note that we use the notation $\exp( \cdot)$ to denote the exponential map $\exp : \LieA \to \LieG$, and the notation $\exp_\omega^t( \cdot)$ to denote a flow on $\LieG$.
+Using the exponential map we now extend the notion of eigenvalues in \eqref{eqn:def:koop_eigen}.

 \paragraph{Lie-group valued Koopman eigenfunctions.} A function $z:M\to \LieG$ will be called a $\LieG$-valued Koopman eigenfunction with frequency $\omega\in\LieA$ if the following commutative diagram is satisfied.